Is Asset Division Simpler In California Because Of Community Property Law?

 The concept of community property – that both parties own an equal share of the marital estate – does seem like it would make things simple.
 However, the truth is that the valuation and division of property can be complex since there are separate property issues that are also considered.
 Some assets can be a mix of community property and separate property.

-At Law Offices of David K. Yamamoto, we are lawyers with a combined 40 years of experience in family law and property division issues.
+At the Law Offices of David K. Yamamoto, we are lawyers with over 40 years of combined experience in family law and property division issues.
 We guide our clients in Torrance and surrounding communities through all their questions and confusions around the division of property in California and advocate for the outcomes they deserve.

 What Do We Mean By ‘Asset Value’?